DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/20_analysis/README.md

 # Analysis

+In analysis chapter we collect and discuss all the relevant questions in area of Configuration Management.
+Relevant questions are:

+If there are questions we missed to consider from your point of view, please let us know at [dda@meissa-gmbh.de](mailto:dda@meissa-gmbh.de).

 ##Business Value of Config Management
 * Standardize system setup - that's good for
   * increase environmental control - new insights will result in a continuous progress